 Some courses may require a higher English language score.
 Please search for the course you're interested in to find out more.

-Students from Pakistan are considered for our South Asia Scholarship and there are a number of different scholarships available to help reduce the cost of studying at Edinburgh Napier University.
+You will be eligible for our South Asia Scholarship and there are a number of other scholarships available to help reduce the cost of studying at Edinburgh Napier University.

 Visits in your country

 We regularly travel overseas to meet students and attend exhibitions so that we can tell you more about studying at Edinburgh Napier University.